himanshupathak95/Event-Scheduler-DApp/README.md

 ## Testing

-Once your Smart Contract is successfully deployed, use  `truffle migrate --reset`  to reset the copy of your contract on the blockchain if you wish to.
+Once your Smart Contract is successfully deployed, use   `truffle migrate --reset`   to reset the copy of your contract on the blockchain if you wish to do so.
 After deployment, we shall be testing the contracts.
 Here we have 3 tests for :
-* creating events
+* creation of events
-* deploying events
+* deployment of events
-* completing events
+* completion of events

-**(Optional - You can also use the Addtional Test there for testing the listing of events)**
+**(Optional - You can also use the Addtional Test for testing the listing of events)**

 ```bash
 truffle test